How to buy the best stairlift

 They can also be good if you have problems bending your knees, for example due to severe osteoarthritis.
 Some have a small ledge to help you keep your balance.

 Standing lifts aren't appropriate for everyone, however.
 Most have grab rails attached, but if you sometimes get dizzy spells or don’t have the physical strength to stand for a few minutes, then it could be dangerous to use one.

 These take you from one floor of your house to another via a hole in the ceiling/floor – for instance, moving directly from the living room up to the bedroom.
 The track of the stairlift attaches to the wall.

-Vertical lifts are the most expensive type to install as they usually require building work to create a suitable hole, install the lift and make it good again afterwards.
+Vertical lifts are the most expensive type to install as they will require considerable building work to create a suitable hole, install the lift and make it good again afterwards.

-These are essentially the same as indoor straight and curved stairlifts, but are made of weather-resistant materials so they can be used outside, for example on the outdoor steps leading to the front door of a property, or down to the garden.
+These are essentially the same as indoor straight and curved stairlifts, but are made of weather-resistant materials so they can be used outside.
+They might be used on outdoor steps leading to the front door of a property or down to a garden.